Alice Defriend

 Recent instructions include:

-• Acting for the Revenue (led by John Brinsmead-Stockham KC and Marika Lemos) in R (Refinitiv Ltd and ors) v HMRC [2024] EWCA Civ 1412, a judicial review concerning the applicability of advance pricing agreements under Part 5 of TIOPA and the transfer pricing rules.
-Alice is also instructed in the FTT proceedings;
+• Successfully acted for the Revenue (led by John Brinsmead-Stockham KC and Marika Lemos KC) in R (Refinitiv Ltd and ors) v HMRC [2024] EWCA Civ 1412, a judicial review concerning the applicability of advance pricing agreements under Part 5 of TIOPA and the transfer pricing rules.
+Alice assisted in drafting the response to the application for permission to appeal to the Supreme Court, the latter of which was refused.
+Alice is also instructed in the FTT proceedings, and acted for the Revenue (led by John Brinsmead-Stockham KC) in resisting an application for closure notices ([2025] UKFTT 00415 (TC))

-• Acting for the Revenue (led by Adam Tolley KC) in HMRC v Ducas and ors [2024] EWHC 3132 (Ch), applications for freezing injunctions in a high-value dispute concerning an alleged labour supply fraud.
+• Successfully acted for the Revenue (led by Adam Tolley KC) in HMRC v Ducas and ors [2024] EWHC 3132 (Ch), applications for freezing injunctions in a high-value dispute concerning an alleged labour supply fraud.
 Alice is also instructed in the FTT proceedings.
-Alice is also instructed by the Revenue in another dispute concerning an alleged labour supply fraud;
+Alice is also instructed by the Revenue in separate proceedings concerning another alleged labour supply fraud;

 • Acting for the Revenue (led by Chris Stone KC) in a dispute concerning the correct tax treatment of pension income under a double tax treaty;

-• Acting for the Revenue (led by Joshua Carey) in a judicial review claim worth approximately £52 million;
+• Acting for the Revenue (led by Joshua Carey) in a legitimate expectation judicial review challenge in the High Court worth approximately £52 million.
+Permission to bring judicial review proceedings has been granted;

-• Assisting Marika Lemos in advising on the availability of business property relief in respect of property investment and development activities;
+• Assisted Marika Lemos KC in advising on the availability of business property relief in respect of property investment and development activities;

-• Assisting Marika Lemos in advising on the applicability of the group relief provisions in the Corporation Tax Act 2010.
+• Assisted Marika Lemos KC in advising on the applicability of the group relief provisions in the Corporation Tax Act 2010.

 As a pupil to Aparna Nathan KC, Alice gained a wide range of tax advisory and litigation experience.